DrAnonimo/IdeasArtificiales/README.md

 - Docs/assets for running a CLI demo (figures/workflow description and usage notes) to reproduce the end-to-end process from retrieval → summary → selection → verified post.

 More content and analyses will be added over time.
 Feel free to explore and contribute!

+**Note:** The original contents of this repository were written in Spanish.
+Over time, we have transitioned to English to reach a broader audience.
+As a result, some of the earlier materials remain in Spanish, while newer projects and documentation are now published in English.